scatter-llc/vsafe-data/README.md

 2. `cd vsafe-data`

+3. `git submodule init`

+4. `git submodule update`

-3. `python3 -m venv venv`
+5. `python3 -m venv venv`

-4. `source venv/bin/activate`
+6. `source venv/bin/activate`

-5. `pip3 install -r requirements.txt`
+7. `pip3 install -r requirements.txt`

-6. Create a MySQL (or MariaDB) database if you have not yet.
+8. Create a MySQL (or MariaDB) database if you have not yet.
 (Schema forthcoming)

-7. Set up `credentials.py` (for database and Domains Wikibase access) like this:
+9. Set up `credentials.py` (for database and Domains Wikibase access) like this:

 ```
 username = 'your_mysql_username'